Mr-Perfection/JavaScript/ReactNative/albums/README.md

 * justifyContent(top -> down): 'flex-start','center','flex-end'
 * alignItems (left -> right): 'flex-start','center','flex-end'

+## Axios
+* Promise based HTTP client for the browser and node.js

 ## Glossary
 * Component: in react, it is a block of codes that can be reused throughout the application.
 Highly reusable and constructive.
 * Props is a properties that can be transferred through parameters in component by calling <Header name={VALUE}/> and in Header component, you can simply use it as this.props.name